Jiuhong-casperlabs/setup-mynode/README.md

     │   ├── bin.tar.gz                -> source code of casper-node
     │   └── config.tar.gz             -> configuration files you have to customize. unzip -> customize -> zip
-    ├── mynetwork.conf                -> the file to be copied in `Copy your conf to network_configs` of next step └── protocol_versions             -> version of your node
+    ├── mynetwork.conf                -> the file to be copied in `Copy your conf to network_configs` of next step └── protocol_versions             -> version of your node.
+For new launch network, there is only 1 version.
 ```

 ### **You have to start your server before next step!**